Home icon About

 Overview

-According to the Society 5.0 vision put forward by the Japanese government, the cyber and physical spaces will be tightly integrated to build the future human-centered society.
-Moreover, the Internet of Things (IoT) and Cyber Physical Systems (CPS) have already started to become an integral part of our daily life, leading to new challenges and issues.
-These complex conditions place strong requirements regarding the trustworthiness of Society 5.0, and the key research question that our lab is focusing on is: How to ensure that the future Society 5.0 is a safe and secure environment?
+According to the Society 5.0 vision put forward by the Japanese government, the cyber and physical spaces are in the process of being tightly integrated to build a human-centered society.
+The Internet of Things (IoT) and Cyber Physical Systems (CPS) have started to become an integral part of our daily life, leading to new challenges and issues.
+These complex conditions place strong requirements regarding the trustworthiness of Society 5.0, and the key research question at the center of our lab's activities is: How to ensure a safe and secure Society 5.0?

 Research Directions